-The compressors driven by the natural gas compressor engines (EUs C1 & C3) are considered affected facilities under Subpart OOOOa.
-The compressors are expected comply with the applicable standards for reciprocating compressors under Subpart OOOOa.
+The facility operates two electric driven compressors which are subject to the requirements of Subpart OOOOa.
+The compressors comply with the applicable standards for reciprocating compressors under Subpart OOOOa.

 Subpart OOOOb - Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After December 6, 2022